 Building a website, creating pages and posts and getting a good ranking on Google.
 This is where SEO comes into play.
 It’s a skill.

 SEO involves making certain changes to the website design and content that make your site more attractive to a search engine.
 An SEO plugin for WordPress helps you to make those changes.

-Last summer I redesigned my IT freelancer WordPress website applying all the new WordPress plugins I had learned about: OceanWP theme, Elementor Pro, page builder and used Yoast SEO as my SEO tool.
+Last summer I redesigned my IT freelancer WordPress website by applying all the new WordPress plugins I had learned about: OceanWP theme, Elementor Pro, Divi page builder, and using Yoast SEO as my SEO tool.

 All my blogs deal with IT topics/problems.

 Yoast SEO, my first SEO tool